hmxmilohax/Guitar-Hero-II-Deluxe-Unified/README.md

 ENSURE YOU RUN THIS COMMAND LETTER FOR LETTER: `pip install pillow`
 4. Once it is installed, locate the `scripts` folder in the root of the Repository, in this folder run `build_xbox.bat`.
 A CMD prompt will now open.
-5. Upon completion of the creation of the DX patch, a new folder called `out` should have opened, you now have officially survived the process of creating your very own copy of GH2DXu for the Xbox-360!
+5. Upon completion of the creation of the DX patch, a new folder called `out` should have opened, you now have officially survived the process of creating your very own patch of GH2DXu for the Xbox-360!
 Congrats!
 6. Now here is the easy part, you remember that copy of stock GH2 you legally acquired, well make a copy of those files, and in this new copy of GH2 simply drag the newly created `GEN` and `default.xex` files/folders (for those who prefer their GH2 with overscan you can rename `default no overscan.xex` to default.xex after getting rid of the OG default.xex) over to your copy of stock GH2.